|Other:||Dubai, Abu Dhabi, Muscat, Sanna, al-Mukalla, Doha, al-Bahrayn|

 Confederation of absolute monarchies.
 The country is ruled by the High Emir, elected for a five year term among the several emirs gathered at the Majlis.

 None of the emirates should have a consecutive High Emir ruling the federation, in order to balance the powers between the emirates.
 The High Emir does not have much power as he is reduced just to a figurehead to represent the country abroad.

 An enormous number of emirates, internally independent and ruled by their emirs with absolute political power although some emirates are also secular.

 Yemen was one of the oldest centers of civilization in the Near East.
 Between the 12th Century BCE and the 6th Century CE it was alternately held by the Mineans, Sabeans, and finally the Himyar Kingdom, who controlled the very lucrative spice trade.

 In ancient times, Yemen was comprised of a number of kingdoms, including Saba or Sheba, as referenced in the Bible, Qataban and Hadhramaut.
 In the 5th Century CE the Kingdom of Himyar grew to be a powerful nation with boundaries similar to that of modern-day Yemen and extended its influence into the Hijaaz.
 Dhu Nuwas, King of Himyar, changed the state religion to Judaism in the beginning of the 6th Century and politely but firmly expelled the Christians.

-Binding with Judea against Islamic attack, Himyar remained independent and Jewish.
+Binding with Judea against Islamic attack, Himyar remained independent (although during late 1700's was part of Solomon Ben Ilya's Israel) and Jewish.

 The Trucial Sheikhdoms